Child care assistance in Los Angeles and free daycare.

 - Specifically, the various child care assistance programs offered by the Resource Center include California Department of Education (CDE) Programs - CalWORKs Stage 2 (C2AP), CalWORKs Stage 3 (C3AP), Alternative Payment, and Family Child Care Home Education Network (FCCHEN).

 The California Department of Education (CDE) also provides free child care or subsidies.
 There is financial assistance from the government and access to grants to low income families who qualify.
-You may be eligible to receive funding for paying for part or all of your child care costs and expenses if you meet the eligibility requirements.
+You may be eligible to receive funding for paying for part or all of your child care costs (for teens down to babies) if you meet the eligibility requirements.
 In addition, funding needs to be available and is often limited.
 All required information must be verified by staff before you receive any type of financial assistance.

 The Family Assessment & Orientation (FAO) Department can also advise you.
 They will need to review your personal and financial condition, but at the end of the day they refer many Los Angeles residents to child care centers and assistance programs.
 They do focus on families who are currently receiving cash aid / TANF, or those who received it in the not so distant past.

 Apply for free or low cost child care in LA County

 A number of application sites are in the county, including online.
 Call the Los Angeles Child Care Resource Center at (818) 717-1000 for information or to apply for help for these or other free services.